Rare, 1.4" Fossil Deinosuchus Tooth - Aguja Formation, Texas

 This is a rare, 1.4" long tooth of the massive, Cretaceous crocodile Deinosuchus riograndensis.
 It was collected last year from the Aguja Formation in Brewster County, Texas. t shows wear at the tip, that likely occurred as a result of feeding.

-Deinosuchus whose name translates to "terrible crocodile" is an extinct alligator that lived during the Late Cretaceous.
-Deinosuchus would have been an apex predator of it's time, and fragmentary evidence indicates it may have reach absolutely gigantic sizes of up to 50 feet in length.
-Deinosuchus fossils have been found in 10 US states, including Texas, Montana, but more frequently along the east coast, though the western species grew much larger.
-It would have had a body shape fairly similar to modern crocodiles and likely preyed upon the dinosaurs present in it's habitat.
-It likely had a bite force far in excess of even T-Rex.
+Deinosuchus, whose name translates to "terrible crocodile", is an extinct alligator that lived during the Late Cretaceous.
+Deinosuchus would have been an apex predator of its time, and fragmentary evidence indicates it may have reach absolutely gigantic sizes of up to 50 feet in length.
+Deinosuchus fossils have been found in 10 US states, including Texas and Montana, but more frequently along the east coast.
+It would have had a body shape fairly similar to modern crocodiles and likely preyed upon the dinosaurs present in its habitat.
+It likely had a bite force far in excess of even T. rex.

 Deinosuchus specimen in the Natural History Museum of Utah, Salt Lake City, Utah.
 Creative Commons license.